jhin93/Jhin93/README.md

 'Digital Stamp' feature issues the customer's 3D artwork information as an NFT and transfers it to the customer's wallet.

 This blockchain feature was used to modify and deploy an ERC-721 smart contract based on a modified smart contract deployed on the 'Polygon' main network, strengthening the copyright of the artwork.
 The method limits the number of NFT transfers to the smart contract to 1.
 When transferred to the customer, the number of transfers is permanently deducted to 0 and permanently attributed to the wallet.
 Even if the customer's 3D artwork is stolen, the record existing as an NFT can claim copyright.

+## Project Mission
+The project's mission is to explore and expand the diverse applications of blockchain technology in user experience, with a focus on enhancing the protection of personal information.
+I committed to developing secure, decentralized solutions that empower individuals to maintain control over their data in an increasingly digital world.

 ## 🛠️ Skills & Technologies
 - Programming: NextJS, ReactJS, JavaScript, TypeScript, Solidity